nishitjajodia/Arctic_sea_ice_decline/README.md

-# UoR_Nishit
+# Why is Arctic Sea-Ice Declining
-This repository contains work that I did at the University of Reading during my MSc (2023-24)
+This repository contains the work done as part of my MSc dissertation at the University of Reading.